Exchange Fluctuation Theorem for correlated quantum systems: Introduction

+The molecular chaos assumption is required both in classical and quantum mechanics and, irrespective of any inherent quantum randomness, plays the central role in thermodynamic directionality of heat flow.
+Indeed it has been shown explicitly that if you drop the assumption of molecular chaos then you weaken the thermodynamic arrow (as has been shown in \cite{partovi, JR1} and references therein).

-The scope of the XFT is impressive, being valid for arbitrary unitary interactions between $A$ and $B$ that conserve energy, and rests crucially on the two assumptions of (I) initial Gibbsian states, and (II) the assumed time-reversal invariance of the underlying dynamics.
-However the directionality for the thermodynamic processes relies on the third assumption (III) that the systems involved are initially uncorrelated; namely Boltzmann's assumption of `molecular chaos' \cite{boltzmann}.
-As such, both the Clausius relation (\ref{clausius}) and the Jarzynski-W\'{o}jcik Fluctuation Theorem (\ref{JarXFT}) are limited in application, and will fail to hold within the domain of high-correlation environments.
-Indeed, with the extremal case of a globally pure, multipartite quantum state with thermal subsystems there should exist \emph{no directional constraint} whatsoever, and for such situations no equality such as (\ref{JarXFT}) should hold.
+As such, both the Clausius relation, equation (\ref{clausius}), and the Jarzynski-W\'{o}jcik Fluctuation Theorem, equation (\ref{JarXFT}), are therefore limited in application, and will fail to hold within the domain of high-correlation environments.
+Indeed, with the extremal case of a globally pure, multipartite quantum state with thermal subsystems there should exist \emph{no directional constraint} whatsoever, and for such situations no equality such as equation (\ref{JarXFT}) should hold.
 The reason for this is that pure quantum states are states of maximal knowledge and may be reversibly interconverted through the appropriate unitary transformations.
 Such pure state thermality is of importance and turns out to be the \emph{typical} scenario with respect to the Haar measure.
 Specifically, for a randomly chosen multipartite state $|\Psi\>$ of a system with fixed energy, the reduced state for a small subsystem is exponentially likely to be Gibbsian \cite{popescushortwinter}, with the thermality arising due to quantum entanglement.

 Quantum correlations can be far stronger than their classical counterparts, and in addition to the Gibbsian typicality in pure states, entanglement theory has other deep connections with thermodynamics \cite{fernando2ndlaw}, often through their parallel formulations as resource theories \cite{resourceformulation}.
-Beyond the foundational interest of studying the dissolution of the thermodynamic arrow due to strong correlations, there is also rapid experimental progress in the precise manipulation of small quantum systems designed to function as engines at nanoscales, and as such, it is also of practical importance to determine the fundamental limitations and behaviour of heat exchange in such quantum systems.
+Beyond the foundational interest of studying the dissolution of the thermodynamic arrow due to strong correlations, there is also rapid experimental progress in the precise manipulation of small quantum systems designed to function as engines at nanoscales, and as such, it is also of practical importance to determine the fundamental limitations and behavior of heat exchange in such quantum systems.